nickjbrowning/cscs-docs/docs/alps/clusters.md

 [](){#ref-alps-clusters}
 # Alps Clusters

 A vCluster (versatile software-defined cluster) is a logical partition of the supercomputing resources where platform services are deployed.
 It serves as a dedicated environment supporting a specific platform.
 The composition of resources and services for each vCluster is defined in a configuration file used by an automated pipeline for deployment.
 Once deployed by CSCS, the vCluster becomes immutable.

 ## Clusters on Alps

 Clusters on Alps are provided as part of different [platforms][ref-alps-platforms].
+The following clusters are part of the platforms that are fully operated by CSCS.

 <div class="grid cards" markdown>
 -   :fontawesome-solid-mountain: __Machine Learning Platform__